Representing yourself at the Upper Tribunal

 • It may be that the order of the list will change so that the cases are not heard in the same order as they appear in the list.
 It is important to keep in touch with the clerk if you are waiting outside the hearing room.

-• Mobile telephones must be switched off whilst in the court room.
+• Phones must be switched off whilst in the court room.
 You are not permitted to record the proceedings or take any photographs.

 Making your argument